Mitra98t/Flavor/nova_script_book/src/introduction.md

 I will insert call-outs in the book, each one means something.

 > [!NOTE]
-> Here I will inlcude notes, mainly my reasonings and thoughts
+> Here I will include notes, mainly my reasonings and thoughts

 > [!QUESTION]
-> Here I will note stuff to be studied more or that i do not fully understand
+> Here I will note stuff to be studied more or that I do not fully understand
 > yet

 > [!IMPORTANT]